dascentral/laravel-starter/README.md

 ### Resources

 * [Essentials](https://laravel-news.com/laravel-essentials) &mdash; Essentials is a package created by Nuno Maduro that provides better defaults for your Laravel applications.
+* [The Next Step After Fresh Laravel Installation: Setting Up Your AppServiceProvider](https://medium.com/the-artisans-journal/the-next-step-after-fresh-laravel-installation-setting-up-your-appserviceprovider-a010cb69214e) &mdash; Great inventory of suggestions for additional modifications you can consider making to your `AppServiceProvider` immediately after creating a new Laravel application.

 ## Create New Application